Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries full burden for behavioral disclosure.
-It explains the tool uses the metadata command, returns a dictionary with status and data (sources array, count).
-However, it does not mention permissions, performance implications, or whether the operation is read-only, which would be helpful for a discovery tool.
+With no annotations provided, the description carries the full burden.
+It explains the tool uses the metadata command and returns a dictionary with 'sources' and 'count'.
+While it implies read-only behavior, it does not explicitly state non-destructiveness or safety, but the information is sufficient for understanding behavior.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.